How to Select a Heat Sink

 The second thermal impedance required is “case-to-sink” denoted by the symbol Rθ C-S This is a measure of how easily heat can be transferred from the surface (case) of the device to the surface of the heat sink.
 Due to irregularities in the surfaces of the TO-220 case and heat sink base, it is generally recommended to use a Thermal Interface Material (TIM or “thermal compound”) between the two surfaces to ensure that they are fully engaged from a thermal perspective.
 This greatly improves the transfer of heat from the TO-220 case to the heat sink, but does have a thermal impedance associated with it that must be taken into account.

 Thermal Interface Materials (TIMs) are typically characterized by their thermal conductivity in terms of Watts per Meters-Celsius (W/(m °C)) or Watts per Meters-Kelvin (W/(m K)).
 Celsius and Kelvin are interchangeable in this example because they both use the same increment of temperature measurement and it is the rise/fall of temperature that is being calculated (eg. a 45°C rise in temperature is equivalent to a 45 K rise in temperature).
 The unit of meters is present because the impedance of the TIM is dependent upon the ratio of thickness (the thickness of the TIM material in terms of meters) over area (the area which the TIM is spread over in terms of meters2), which results in 1/m (calculated as m/m2 = 1/m).
+We discuss TIMs in greater detail in our The Importance of Thermal Interface Materials blog.
 In this example, a thin layer of TIM will be applied over the metal tab area of a TO-220 case.
 Here are the specific TIM properties and application details used in this example:

 TIM’s thermal conductivity ("K"): 0.79 W/(m °C) = 0.79 W/(m K)